limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-19](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-19.png)

-As seen above, ASLR was enabled and fortunately, the stack was executable.
+As seen above, ASLR was enabled and the stack was executable.

 Using `readelf`, I spotted the `main()` function along with the `handlecmd()` function which I guessed handles the input provided to the program listening at `tcp/31337`.

 ![screenshot-20](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-20.png)

-Disassembling the function with `gdb`, a breakpoint should be placed at `*handlecmd+70` before control is passed back to the program.
+Disassembling the function with `gdb`, a breakpoint could be placed at `*handlecmd+70` before control is passed back to the program.
 It's here where I can analyze the stack overflow and the offset with which to control the RIP.

 ![screenshot-21](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-21.png)